Gate Card Classic Review 2026

 Verified

 The Gate Card Classic is a Visa Platinum that spends directly from your Gate.io balance.
-At VIP 0-4 (most users), the 1% cashback minus 0.9% conversion yields just 0.1% net domestic - among the weakest in the market.
-But VIP 8+ users earn 2-5% with proportionally higher caps, making the card competitive for high-volume traders.
-With Free annual fees and 5% max rewards, value scales entirely with your Gate.io VIP status.
+At T0 (most users), the 1% cashback minus 0.9% conversion yields just 0.1% net domestic - among the weakest in the market.
+But the higher tiers pay 2-8% with proportionally higher caps, and each one unlocks through either Gate VIP status or monthly card spend, so heavy spenders can climb the ladder without trading volume.
+With Free annual fees and 8% max rewards, value scales with the tier you can hold.

 Fees & Charges